Political views of Samuel Johnson: Political writings

 Johnson was known as a staunch Tory or was thought not to be active within politics; his political writings were subsequently disregarded and neglected.
 Boswell's Life of Samuel Johnson is partly to blame.
 Boswell did not meet Johnson until later in life and was unable to discuss how politics affected Johnson during his early years.
 Two periods, Robert Walpole's control over British Parliament and the Seven Years' War, were Johnson's most active periods and are the source for much of his early writings.
 Although Boswell was present with Johnson during the 1770s and described four major pamphlets written by Johnson, he neglected to discuss them because he is more interested in their travels to Scotland.
 That is compounded by the fact that Boswell held an opinion contradictory to two of the pamphlets, The False Alarm and Taxation No Tyranny, and so he attacked Johnson's views in his biography—including Johnson's attacks on slavery.

 Boswell was not the only reason for Johnson to be disregarded as a political thinker.
 Thomas Babington Macaulay tried to promote the belief that Johnson's political thoughts were nonsensical and the writings of a bigot.
 However, Macaulay was also a Whig and established the philosophical view that Whigs and Tories were polar opposites, a view that Johnson did not hold.
 Johnson's views on politics constantly changed through his life, and he early admitted to sympathies for the Jacobite cause, but by the reign of George III, he had come to accept the Hanoverian Succession.
 It was Boswell who gave people the impression that Johnson was an "arch-conservative", and it was Boswell who, more than anyone else, determined how Johnson would be seen by people years later.

 Minor pamphlets

 The pamphlets played a major role, causing growing tension between America and Britain.

 False Alarm

 In 1770, he produced The False Alarm, a political pamphlet attacking John Wilkes.

 Thoughts Respecting Falkland's Islands

 In 1771, his Thoughts on the Late Transactions Respecting Falkland's Islands cautioned against war with Spain.

 The Patriot

 In 1774, he printed The Patriot, a critique of what he viewed as false patriotism.
-On the evening of 7 April 1775, he made a famous statement: "Patriotism is the last refuge of the scoundrel."
+On the evening of 7 April 1775, he made a famous statement: "Patriotism is the last refuge of a scoundrel."
 The line was not, as is widely believed, about patriotism in general but rather what Johnson saw as the false use of the term "patriotism" by William Pitt, 1st Earl of Chatham (the prime minister) and his supporters.
 Johnson opposed most "self-professed patriots" in general but valued what he considered "true" patriotism.